Rez

 dotnet add package Invex.Rez.Configuration

 Both packages target net10.0, net9.0, net8.0, and netstandard2.0.
+The test project also

 {